kristi11/laravel-blog/README.md

 ## Getting Started

 Rename `.env.example` file to `.env` inside your project root and fill the database information.
-Open the console and cd your project root directory
+Open the console and `cd` into your project root directory.
-- Run `composer install`
+- Run `composer install` too install necesary files
-- Run `php artisan key:generate`
+- Run `php artisan key:generate` to generate a unique app key.
 - Run `php artisan migrate:fresh --seed`.This will migrate all the necessary database tables, create an admin with email `admin@admin.com` and password `password` along with 50 dummy posts created by that admin.
 This can be modified as necessary.
+If you prefer not to user database seeders you can manually register a user but to turn that user into an admin you'd have to manually update it from the database table.
+If you'd like to do that on the admin cloumn on users table update the value from `0` to `1`.
+This will the the database that this user has administrator permissions and give you the administrator privilages.
+After that you'd have to create a category so you can associate your future posts to a category.
-- Make sure to change `'server' => 'your-server-nr-here'` to your server code on `AppServiceProvider.php` and `MAILCHIMP_KEY=...your-mailchimp-key-here...
+- To s=give the users the ability to subscribe make sure to change `'server' => 'your-server-nr-here'` to your server code on `AppServiceProvider.php` and `MAILCHIMP_KEY=...your-mailchimp-key-here...
 MAILCHIMP_LIST_SUBSCRIBERS=...your-list-id-here...` to your server  id's on your `.env` file.
-- Run `php artisan serve`<br />
+- Run `php artisan serve` to boot up the app.<br />
 Have fun toying around with your brand new app.

 #### Any outside help or ideas are more than welcome.